ayberkt/msc-thesis/code/TreeType.lagda.md

 revise D = choose (post D)
 ```

-In other words, we revise our knowledge state in light of an experiments outcome
+In other words, we revise our knowledge state in light of an experiment's outcome
 which yields a new knowledge state.

 ```